19 Climatology of the atmosphere

 19.2.2 Nonlinear shallow water equations

-If you write down the momentum equation of the nonlinear shallow water equations Eq.
-(15.166) component-wise, you get
+Writing the momentum equation of the nonlinear shallow water equations Eq.
+(15.166) component-wise, one obtains

 \[ \begin{align} \frac{\partial u}{\partial t} &= -\frac{\partial\left(gh + gb + k\right)}{\partial x} + qhv = -g\frac{\partial\left(h + b + k\right)}{a\cos\left(\phi\right)\partial\lambda} - \nabla k + \left(f + \zeta\right)v,\\ \frac{\partial v}{\partial t} &= -\frac{\partial\left(gh + gb + k\right)}{\partial y} - \left(f + \zeta\right)u. \end{align} \]